The British (TV series): Episode 2, People Power

 The episode opens in 1066 with William the Conqueror taking the throne after the death of King Harold.
 A town in north Yorkshire is shown resisting the new rule, refusing the Normans right to rule.
 Norman men are sent north to suppress resistance with force if necessary.
 The inhabitants of the town are slaughtered.
 150,000 people died or fled during these slaughters.
 Their land is torched.
 Norman influence is shown, with structures such as forts and castles built around Britain.
 The Normans claim land from Britons, taking it from private owners.
-To demonstrate ownership and make taxing more efficient, the doomsday book is written recording every person living in Britain and everything they own.
+To demonstrate ownership and make taxing more efficient, Domesday Book is written recording every person living in Britain and everything they own.
 Effects of this are seen in investments such as large cathedrals and their architecture is described.

 Payne Peverel, the third son of a Norman lord, is shown preparing for a war: the Crusades.
 A battle is shown in Jerusalem where Normans massacre inhabitants in search for personal gain.
 Payne Peverel is made a baron due to his success as a crusader.

 In 1315, one of Britain's worst storm halves crop yield and half a million die as a result.
 Thus, the price of crops increase driving many to hunt illegally.
 Two hunters are shown hunting in royal forests, a criminal offence.
 It is noted that all men must be skilled bowmen ready to fight for their king if called upon.
 The hunters are shown being chased by the king's foresters and are caught and arrested and spared due to their skills in archery.
 This sparks the legend of Robin Hood.

 A merchant ship is shown carrying black rats carrying the black death on its way to Britain.
 The village of Titchfield is depicted and is inhabited by these black rats.
 The black death soon sweeps through the village and three-quarters die within six months.
 This is seen throughout most villages in Britain.
 In London, mass graves were used to preserve the dignity of the dead.

 Due to the lowered population, there is a food excess which is sold for profit which creates a new middle class and a more prosperous nation.
 A baker is shown being demanded more tax from their lords and subsequently a resistance occurs; the peasants' revolt.
 The rebels then prepare to march on London.
 Robert Hales is shown, treasurer responsible for the new tax, being beheaded by a small party of peasants.
 Serfdom is ended, but the rebel leaders are executed.

 Archers are shown preparing to fight French forces whom have double the number of soldiers as the British on the battlefield.
 The longbow allows the British to become victorious due to the ranged advantage and the high rate of fire.